Assessment & Target Setting

 The outcomes of these assessments are then triangulated with the reported end of KS2 data and students are assigned a Castle Hill Curriculum Level.
 If there is a significant difference between reported KS2 attainment and our assessments then subject leaders (English and maths), form teachers and the KS3 SENCO are all consulted as part of the benchmarking process.

-Post -Year 7 entrants are benchmarked in a similar way.
+Students who join us post-Year 7 are benchmarked in a similar way.